What is a Supply Chain

 GLN History

-Yes, only Managed GLN subscribers (healthcare) can transfer a GLN.
+Only Managed GLN subscribers (healthcare) can transfer a GLN.
 View the Transfer a GLN article learn more.

 Address Data:

-View the Address Recommendations article for examples.
+View the GLN Address Recommendations article for guidance.

 If your Top Level GLN address (also referred to as your "Legal Entity GLN") changes, you need to change the address in two GS1 US systems: